TEB-model/teb/README.md

 cmake --build .
 ```

 By default, we set the real type to an 8 byte wide.
-This behaviour is controlled by the optional `USE_REAL8` flag (default ON).
+This behavior is controlled by the optional `USE_REAL8` flag (default ON).

 <details>
 <summary>Note for Windows Users</summary>